Santorini, Greece: Everything I Loved And What You Should Know Before You Go

 I visited Santorini in September (late summer), so here’s what I recommend packing:

 • Bring more than one swimsuit.
-You’ll likely be spending a lot of time by the beach or pool.
+You’ll likely be spending a lot of time at the beach or pool.

 • Flat sandals or comfortable shoes are essential.
 Absolutely DO NOT pack heels!
 The island is full of uneven stone steps, many of which wind along steep cliffs.